Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Acknowledgments

-We thank S.~Fortier for his assistance with the experiments.
-L.T. acknowledges support from the Canadian Institute for Advanced Research and funding from the Institut Quantique, the Natural Sciences and Engineering Research Council of Canada (Grant No, PIN:123817), the Fonds de Recherche du Qu\'{e}bec - Nature et Technologies, the Canada Foundation for Innovation, and a Canada Research Chair.
-This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.
-Z-X.S. acknowledges the support of the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Material Sciences and Engineering, under contract DE-AC02-76SF00515.
+We thank S.~Fortier for his assistance with the experiments, and the cryogenics team at the Institut Quantique for their support.
+L.\,T. acknowledges support from the Canadian Institute for Advanced Research (CIFAR) as a CIFAR Fellow, and funding from the Institut Quantique, the Natural Sciences and Engineering Research Council of Canada (Grant No.~PIN:123817), and a Canada Research Chair.
+C.\,P. acknowledges support from the EUR grant NanoX No.~ANR-17-EURE-0009 and from the ANR grant NEPTUN No.~ANR-19-CE30-0019-01.
+G.\,G. acknowledges support from STeP2 No.~ANR-22-EXES-0013, QuantExt No.~ANR-23-CE30-0001-01, Audace CEA No.~ANR-24-RRII-0004, and the \'{E}cole Polytechnique Foundation.
+Z.\nobreakdash-X.\,S. acknowledges the support of the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Material Sciences and Engineering, under contract DE-AC02-76SF00515.
+M.\nobreakdash-E.\,B., L.\,C., G.\,G., J.\,B., and L.\,T. have benefited from their affiliation to the RQMP~\cite{RQMP}.
+This research was undertaken thanks, in part, to funding from the Canada First Research Excellence Fund.
+This research project No.~324046 is made possible thanks to funding from the Fonds de recherche du Qu\'{e}bec.